Living on the Edge

 The journey was long enough to play the 6-minute song twice.

-It’s miraculous melancholy to relive who you used to be, from the perspective of who you are today.
+It’s delicious melancholy to relive who you used to be, from the perspective of who you are today.

 I flipped between the teenage me, with all those unachieved dreams, to the retired me, who achieved them.